dljones555/Cognitive-Copliot/README.md

 AI can be helpful and changes are happening.
 It is designed to aid humans but has various risks.

-Your brain and cognitive skills can diminish if you don't watch it.
-The data is already coming in.
+Your brain and cognitive skills can diminish with LLM use, but can also be built up - AI smart!

 It's June 2025.
+Yes, the data is already coming in.
+Optimist will counter this.
+Let's get ahead of this - society failed with social media not knowing early.

 I've seen several mentions in media this week and have thought this through quite a bit myself.

-Students are using AI to write papers and losing critical thinking skills - it's true!
+Students are using AI to write papers and losing critical thinking skills.
 AI agents are being created to work alongside you in the workplace.

 - [MIT study explores how ChatGPT is quietly shaping human thought](https://computeruser.com/mit-study-explores-how-chatgpt-is-quietly-shaping-human-thought)